-The age-old advice when it comes to getting fit, diet.
+The age-old advise when it comes to getting fit, diet.
 Now diet here doesn’t mean starving yourself with eating less, but rather just be conscious about what you put in your body.
-Eat more greens, white meats, and fewer carbs and fried foods.
+Eat more greens, white meats, and less carbs and fired foods.
 But the occasional junk food is alright, just don’t overdo it.

 Eat More Protein

 This brings us to our next tip, Eat More Protein.
 You need protein to fuel your body and it’s better than loading up on carbohydrates.
 Without it you’ll just be feeling lethargic all the time, and that won’t help you get fit.
 Great sources of protein are Chicken, Turkey, Eggs, Green Peas, and Chickpeas to name a few.